 - Apply for admission to Palm Beach State – either online or in person.

 - Apply for Financial Aid as early as possible.
-(Both part-time and full-time students can qualify for financial aid.)

 - Schedule and complete any required admission or placement testing.